 How Far Should a Generator Be From the House?
 Safety Distances Explained

-One of the most common and dangerous generator mistakes homeowners make is placing the generator too close to the house.
-While it may seem convenient to keep the generator nearby, improper placement significantly increases the risk of carbon monoxide exposure.
+One of the most common — and dangerous — generator mistakes homeowners make is placing the unit too close to the house.
+Convenience should never override placement safety.
+Improper generator distance significantly increases the risk of carbon monoxide exposure.

 Why Generator Distance Matters